Homemade Fig Newtons

 Fig Filling

-• Cover pot with a lid and bring to boil.
+- Cover pot with a lid and bring to boil.
 Lower the temperature to simmer and simmer for 20 minutes, or until figs are very soft and most of the liquid is absorbed by figs. If the figs are very dry it's possible more liquid is needed to cook them till soft.
-Add more liquid, add 1 to 2 tablespoon water at a time as needed.
+Add two tablespoon of water at a time as needed.

 Cookie Dough

-• Beat room temperature unsalted butter (1/2 cup,113 grams) with brown sugar (1/4 cup) and granulated sugar (1/4 cup) until smooth, 5 minutes.
-Add egg yolks (2 room temperature egg yolks) and beat until combined.
+- Beat room temperature unsalted butter (1/2 cup,113 grams) with brown sugar (1/4 cup, 53 grams) and granulated sugar (1/4 cup, 50 grams) until smooth, 5 minutes.
+Add 2 egg yolks and beat until combined.
 Then beat in vanilla extract, (1 teaspoon).
 Scrape down the bowl few times to ensure everything is well combined.

 How to Fill Fig Newtons